hummingbot/hummingbot/documentation/docs/faq/liquidity-mining.md

 * The amount of your orders
 * The spread (distance to the mid price) of your orders
-* How long you maintain your orders on the order bok
+* How long you maintain your orders on the order book

 For more information, please read [the whitepaper](https://hummingbot.io/liquidity-mining.pdf).